 Noticings Wonderings BG-little turnover of staff BG-can we get a second math teacher to assist with the high need of students in the subject DW- high retention because wonderful work environment and our close relationships to each other -DW extra teacher for math MR-Staff loves the fulfillment of student success and don't want to leave their job because it's so gratifying.
 MR-One more math teacher is needed.
 WC - Great staff that loves their work environment.
 WC - One more math teacher.
-RC - Staff has bought into our system/program/purpose RC - Need more staff.
-Strengths Challenges BG-Ability to work with students to make them successful BG-high need of assistance from some students DW - how much we care about our students DW- some students are tough to settle down and get on task when they are in certain situations (friends in same class) MR-It is sometimes to get student's to buy in to the purpose of less phone use and being with their friends in the same classes.
+Staff has bought into our system/program/purpose Need more staff.

+Strengths Challenges High Staff Rentention rate BG-high need of assistance from We support each other in weekly meetings and daily interactions, to find strategies that work for challenging students.
+Subject specific pd is granted in collaboration with other campuses or through regional support Classes are ever changing, size Single teacher in a subject BG-Ability to work with students to make them successful DW - how much we care about our students DW- some students are tough to class) MR-It is sometimes to get student's to buy in to the purpose of less phone use and being with their friends in the same classes.
 Students have formed great relationships with their teachers who only have their interests at heart.
-MR-Phone texts from parents are very distracting to the educational goals that students and teachers have.
-Constant parent texting is a great distraction to the students.MR-

-WC - We have teachers that love helping kids and have wonderful relationships with the students and WC - Students lose concentration of educational goals from peer distraction. staff.
+MR-Phone texts from parents a Constant parent texting is a great WC - We have teachers that love helping kids and have wonderful relationships with the students and staff.
+WC - Students lose concentration